Bonbonjb/airbnb-clone-project/README.md

 * CI/CD pipelines are critical to the quality and speed of software development.
 * CI/CD automates the testing, building, and deployment processes, ensuring that code changes are completely validated before they are deployed to production.
 This helps to spot errors/bugs earlier, enhances teamwork, and speeds up the development process, decreasing the manual effort necessary for deployment and minimizing human error.

+## Manual Review

+Before finalizing and deploying any substantial improvements to the Airbnb Clone project, a manual review will be carried out.
+This step requires team members or appointed reviewers to manually inspect the codebase, documentation, and functionality to ensure that everything satisfies quality requirements.

+Manual reviews can identify issues that automated tests may overlook, such as UX difficulties, inconsistent naming, insufficient features, or logic errors.
+It also guarantees that code follows project guidelines, encourages improved collaboration, and improves knowledge sharing among team members.
+This layer of quality assurance is critical for maintaining a clean, secure, and user-friendly application.